 Dimitri Lascaris is a lawyer, journalist and activist.

 In Canada’s 2015 federal election, Dimitri ran for the Green Party of Canada in the riding of London West.
-Subsequently, he served as justice critic on the shadow cabinet of the Green Party of Canada and as Justice Critic in the Shadow Cabinet of the Green Party of Quebec (PVQ).
+Subsequently, he served as Justice Critic in the Shadow Cabinet of the Green Party of Canada and as Justice Critic in the Shadow Cabinet of the Green Party of Quebec (PVQ).
 In 2018, he was elected to be a member of the PVQ’s Executive Committee.

 In March 2020, Dimitri announced his candidacy for the leadership of the Green Party of Canada.
 The leadership contest concluded in October 2020.
 Dimitri finished in second place out of eight candidates, garnering 45.5% of the votes on the eighth and final ballot.